 I have pondered various times about what it is about Greece that I love and what keeps me here.
 Then I realised that I have always held a fondness in my heart for the less rigid, more relaxed Mediterranean way of life; the humanity of the people, the fantastic food.

 As mentioned above, Malta is a tiny gem of an island in the southern Mediterranean.
-It’s only 122 sq miles, according to Wikipedia, but this condensed little place offers the visitor so much:
+It’s only 122 sq miles – even smaller than the Greek island of Rhodes (541 sq miles) and Malta is a country in its own rights!
+But this condensed little place offers the visitor so much:

-- History – the Knights of St John and streets of Mdina
+- History – the Knights of St John who ruled from 1530 to 1798 and the streets of Mdina

 - Colourful fishing boats